BramKaashoek/starwars/packages/greenberrywars-api/README.md

 ## Why are the external API calls in the specs not mocked out?

 I would have done that in an actualy production project.

+## The data problem

+The problem with the data is that there is no species <-> planet connection, other than through character.
+Therefore I enriched all planets with species and all species with their planets (inhabitted, not homeworld)